Top ways AI-native athenaOne EHR lifts RCM capabilities

 3. Reducing claim denials and improving payment recovery

-athenahealth’s AI-powered rules engine helps ensure claims are accurate the first time they’re submitted.
-By analyzing data from over 160,000 providers on the network4, our system identifies potential claim issues in real time, allowing staff to correct errors before submission.
+athenahealth’s rules engine helps ensure claims are accurate the first time they’re submitted.
+By analyzing data from over 160,000 providers on the network5, our system identifies potential claim issues in real time, allowing staff to correct errors before submission.
 This vast dataset also helps enable smarter decision-making, classifying claim denials and predicting the likelihood of approval upon resubmission or appeal.

-athenaOne's RCM features leverage these insights from the network to help practices quickly identify and resolve potential issues that would lead to a denial in real time, before submission.
-This helps practices reduce the administrative headache associated with rework and improves overall financial outcomes, so they can have more confidence in the quality and efficiency of their claims.
-Across the network, athenaOne practices enjoy an industry-leading clean claims submission rate of 98.4%.5
+By scrubbing claims for potential errors prior to submission and automating smart alerts to follow up with payers, athenaOne helps practices reduce the administrative headache associated with rework and improves overall financial outcomes, so they can have more confidence in the quality and efficiency of their claims.
+Across the network, athenaOne practices enjoy an industry-leading clean claims submission rate of 98.4%.6

 AI-powered tools help identify potential claim issues in real time, allowing staff to correct errors before submission.

-In addition to the AI and automation capabilities within the software, athenahealth also partners with practices to take on the burden of working claims denials. athenahealth's Enhanced Claim Resolution (ECR) service integrates seamlessly with athenaOne to manage complex and denied claims, allowing your staff time to focus on patient care.
+In addition to the AI and automation capabilities within the software, athenahealth partners with practices to take on the burden of working claims denials. athenahealth's Enhanced Claim Resolution (ECR) service integrates seamlessly with athenaOne to manage complex and denied claims, allowing your staff time to focus on patient care.

 Reduce claims denials & rework